codechips/FooocusPlus/fooocusplus_log.md

-# 0.9.7 Dev
+# 0.9.7

 * this release restores all mainline Fooocus functions including prompt and wildcard operation
-* enabled automatic updating from the development (dev) branch
+* enabled automatic updating for the development (dev) branch
 * if VRAM<6GB the UI now defaults to the VegaRT model
 * console warnings of unreliability occur if VRAM<6GB
 * if VRAM<4GB then the use of large models is locked out (Comfy lockout)